prasoonbatham11/cfcli/README.md

 - [ ] Add Command for submitting a solution.
 - [ ] Improve rendering of problem statement.
 - [ ] Add proxy support.
+- [ ] Add command to recommend problems

 ## Contribute